Jesse Compher

-Jesse Compher (born July 1, 1999) is an American professional ice hockey player for the Toronto Sceptres of the Professional Women's Hockey League (PWHL).
-She is also a member of the United States women's national ice hockey team, and represented the United States at the 2022 Winter Olympics.
+Jesse Compher (born July 1, 1999) is an American professional ice hockey player for PWHL Detroit of the Professional Women's Hockey League (PWHL) and member of the United States women's national ice hockey team.
+She played college ice hockey at Boston University, where she was the Hockey East scoring champion in 2019.
+She helped Wisconsin win the 2023 NCAA National Championship.